mhsnar/mhsnar/README.md

 bout Me:
-🔭 I’m Currently working as a PhD student at Washington State University on Control theory and Robotics and how to implement them in real schemes.<br>👯 I’m currently learning advanced reinforcement learning and Control Topics.<br>💬 Ask me about low computational Challenges in Robotics and Model Predictive Control (MPC).<br>⚡️
+🔭 I’m Currently working as a PhD student at Washington State University on Control theory and Robotics and how to implement them in real schemes.<br>👯 I’m currently learning new methods to overcome low computing capacity in Robotics.<br>💬 Ask me about low computational Challenges in Robotics and Model Predictive Control (MPC).<br>⚡️

 ## 🌐 Socials: